FoksWang/ImageUpscaleDemo/README.md

   - Median filter
 - Interactive sliders for adjusting filter parameters
 - Compare original and enhanced images side by side

+## Kingfisher Integration

+Using Kingfisher in the Demo app is optional.
+The main purpose of introducing Kingfisher is for caching images.
+When the image is not in the cache, the app fetches the image from the provided URL and processes it.
+If the image is already in the cache, there's no need to read it remotely, speeding up the image enhancement process.

 ## Requirements